 For the gphdfs protocol, you can also specify the AVRO or PARQUET in the FORMAT clause to read or write Avro or Parquet format files.
-For information about Avro or Parquet file, see HDFS File Format Support for the gphdfs Protocol
+For information about Avro or Parquet file, see HDFS File Format Support for the gphdfs Protocol.

 - READABLE | WRITABLE

-- Creates a readable or writable web external table definition in Greenplum Database.
+- Creates a readable or writeable web external table definition in Greenplum Database.
 There are two forms of readable web external tables – those that access files via the http:// protocol or those that access data by executing OS commands.
 Writable web external tables output data to an executable program that can accept an input stream of data.
 Web external tables are not rescannable during query execution.

 - The name of the new external table.

 - The name of a column to create in the external table definition.
 Unlike regular tables, external tables do not have column constraints or default values, so do not specify those.

 - LIKE other_table

 - The LIKE clause specifies a table from which the new external table automatically copies all column names, data types and Greenplum distribution policy.
 If the original table specifies any column constraints or default column values, those will not be copied over to the new external table definition.